Travelogue: Rediscovering the Beauty of Bacolod after 41 Years

 Balay Negrense: Beyond Sugar Barons and Social Balls

 The Balay Negrense was once the home of Victor Fernandez Gaston, a wealthy sugar baron.
 While the house is now a museum, few know that it also served as an unofficial social hub during the sugar boom, where decisions on politics and trade were often made during opulent soirées.
-Secret tunnels beneath the house are rumored to have been used during the Japanese occupation as escape routes for resistance leaders.
+Rumor has it that resistance leaders used the secret tunnels beneath the house as escape routes during the Japanese occupation.
+Directions.

 San Sebastian Cathedral: A Stone of Faith and Rebellion

 This 19th-century baroque church stands proudly in the city center, but beneath its sacred halls lies the story of a people’s resistance.
-During the Spanish colonial period, the cathedral’s construction was largely financed by Filipino parishioners—a quiet act of defiance and resilience.
+Filipino parishioners largely financed the cathedral’s construction during the Spanish colonial period, demonstrating a quiet act of defiance and resilience.
 It later became a refuge for revolutionaries during the Philippine Revolution and a sanctuary for families fleeing American bombings in WWII.
+Directions.

 Palacio Episcopal: Political Intrigue in the Bishop’s House